-In addition to acting as research participants, the diverse perspectives from members of the autism community should serve to guide the research agenda and priorities moving forward, to ensure that the research aligns with the needs and desires of those with lived experience.
-The development of culturally relevant, feasible, and acceptable interventions and services involves direct feedback on challenges, perspectives, and preferences from community members.18 Outreach efforts aimed at building trust within communities has been seen as the benchmark for building relationships for the purposes of informing research aims and increasing community knowledge on autism-specific information.
-For example, in Hispanic/Latino communities, promotores de salud (i.e., community health workers;

-promotores) are becoming critical participants in the prevention, health promotion, and delivery of health care.19 These workers are able to effectively complete outreach activities and aid in improving participation from underrepresented populations due to the inherent trust they are afforded as members of their own community.
-Actively listening to the needs of these communities will serve to directly address the disparities noted for these populations.
-The use of community liaisons and cultural brokers (i.e., people who build trust between different cultural communities) can help in these efforts to provide services and conduct research within diverse communities.
+In addition to acting as research participants, the diverse perspectives from autistic stakeholders should serve to guide the research agenda and priorities moving forward, to ensure that the research aligns with the needs and desires of those with lived experience.
+The development of culturally relevant, feasible, and acceptable interventions and services involves the direct feedback on challenges, perspectives, and preferences from community members.
+To Outreach efforts aimed at building trust within communities has been seen as the benchmark for building relationships for the purposes of informing research aims and increasing community knowledge on autism-specific information.
+For example, in Latinx communities, promotores de salud (i.e., community health workers; promotores) are becoming critical participants in the prevention, health promotion, and delivery of health care.
+These workers are able to effectively complete outreach activities and aid in improving the participation from underrepresented populations due to the inherent trust they are afforded as members of their own community.
+Actively listening to the needs of these communities will serve to directly improve the disparities noted for these populations.